 - Heights: 1 to 8 feet

-If your rough opening matches one of these sizes, you may not need to custom-order your picture window.
+If your rough opening matches one of these common window sizes, you may not need to custom-order your picture window.

 Single-Hung Windows

 While single-hung windows look identical to double-hung windows, only the lower sash is operable.
-However, as with double-hung windows, some single-hung window models will allow you to redirect the sash inwards to clean the exterior of the window.
+Some single-hung window models allow you to redirect the sash inwards to clean the exterior of the window.
 Single-hung windows are easy to clean and remain flush with the wall.
 Therefore, these types of windows are great for walkways and patios.

-So, what are single-hung window sizes?
-While a single-hung window’s rough opening width can be as small as 24 inches, the rough opening can be as large as 48 inches.
-The height of single-hung windows can be as small as 36 inches and as large as 72 inches.
+The rough opening width of single-hung windows can be as small as 24 inches or as large as 48 inches.
+Single-hung window height can be as small as 36 inches and as large as 72 inches, making them a good fit for most window openings.
 Because single-hung windows are economical and energy-efficient, this type of window is great for any budget.

 Picture Windows

 A picture window is designed to allow more light into a home.
-Most of the time a picture window will not open.
-This means that they can be built in a large variety of sizes.
-Picture windows are most often found in kitchens or living rooms.
+Most picture windows will not open.
+Picture windows are most often found in living rooms or kitchens and come in a wide range of sizes.
 Thinking about installing picture windows?
-There are many picture window sizes available ranging from large to small.
+There are many picture window sizes available, ranging from large to small.

 Sliding Windows

 Sliding windows are a versatile and practical choice for many areas of a home, including bedrooms, basements, kitchens, and bathrooms.
-These windows slide horizontally along a track and are ideal for spaces where vertical opening windows may not be suitable.
+These windows slide horizontally along a track, making them ideal for spaces with limited vertical height.
 Their design allows them to open from the side, providing easy operation and excellent ventilation.

-These standardized dimensions make sliding windows an excellent option for homeowners looking to avoid the cost of custom windows while still achieving a modern, streamlined appearance.
+These standardized dimensions make sliding windows an excellent option for avoiding the cost of custom sizes, while providing a sleek, modern look.

 Bay Windows

-A bay window helps to open up a space in the home, adds architectural detail, and captures more light than a standard window.
+Bay windows help open up a space in the home, add architectural detail, and capture more light than a standard window.
 Bay windows are made up of three windows combined during manufacturing to construct one large window.
-While the windows are separated by posts, the middle window typically consists of a casement window or a double-hung window.
+The middle window often consists of a casement window or a double-hung window.

-The standard bay window sizes have widths that are three and a half feet to ten and a half feet.
-Meanwhile, the standard bay window heights are three to six and a half feet.
+The standard bay window sizes range from three and a half feet to ten and a half feet in width, with bay window heights spanning from three to six and a half feet.

 Standard Window Sizes in the U.S.